Gallery

 Aldo Léopold

-Only the forgotten places against which we never declared war or with whom we decided to sign a pact of peace can give rise to this extraordinary paradox of an enigmatic disorder, a great confusion, coupled with an enduring calm, a prodigious serenity; the feeling that here everything is in its place.
+Only the forgotten places against which we never declared war or with whom we decided to sign a pact of peace can give rise to this extraordinary paradox of an enigmatic disorder, a great confusion, coupled with an enduring calm, a prodigious serenity: the feeling that here everything is in its place.

-As an urban citizen who is moved by an idealistic and contemplative vision of nature, deeply influenced by the native tribes as well as by modern era’s pioneers such as Henry David Thoreau, Edward Abbey, Rick Bass and François Terrasson, these « forgotten places » feel my dreams, my heart and my soul.
+As an urban citizen moved by an idealistic and contemplative vision of nature, deeply influenced by the native tribes as well as by modern era’s pioneers such as Henry David Thoreau, Edward Abbey, Rick Bass and François Terrasson, these « forgotten places » feel my dreams, my heart and my soul.